 You could also decide to use only some points and pay the rest in cash.
 This example shows the cash equivalent of 100,000 Membership Rewards points ($700).
 So this cruise for two would only cost you $645.76 out of pocket plus 100,000 MRs.

 Or, you can opt to pay all cash for your cruise: $1,345.76.
 Whenever you pay cash for travel booked through Amex’s portal—making sure you charge the expense to your MR credit card—you also earn two Membership Rewards points per dollar spent.

 Are the Credit Card Travel Booking Portals Worthwhile?

-These travel booking portals from credit card companies are definitely worth it when you are booking paid travel because you get the benefit of earning more than one point per dollar spent.
+These travel booking portals from credit card companies are definitely worth it when you are booking paid travel because you get the benefit of

 Using points to pay for purchases at these portals can also be a valid solution for when you need to book travel at the last minute and no award tickets are available.

 Are points redemptions at these travel portals the best value you can find?
 No. You can usually do better by transferring your points to a travel partner and booking an award ticket or hotel night directly through them.
 But, using credit card travel portals can make sense in certain circumstances.
 If you have a ton of points and you’d like to book a cruise without spending any cash, you can do that.
 That’s a nice perk.